ArushiKatta01/aws-cloudformation/readme.md

 [csv-transform-job-cf]  (reads the table, transforms, writes to destination-csv-cf)
 ```

-This mirrors exactly what you'd have built by hand in the console, just
+This mirrors exactly what was built by hand in the console, just
 captured as code.

 ---